-Diskeeper Family of Products - The Diskeeper family of products offers specialized automatic defragmentation of Windows operating systems ranging from Windows 2000 through Windows XP, Windows Vista, Windows Home Server, and Windows Server 2003 Datacenter.
+Diskeeper Family of Products - The Diskeeper family of products offers specialized automatic defragmentation of Windows operating systems ranging from Windows XP, Windows Vista, Windows Home Server, and Windows Server 2008 Datacenter.
 See the tables in Appendix A for the complete Diskeeper lineup.